What Do Medical Negligence Solicitors Do When Negotiating a Compensation Claim?

 There may be many facts to deal with so it is important that you write down as much as you can remember.
 Names, dates and timelines are significant as they will help your solicitor to determine what went wrong, and whether it would be in your best interests to pursue a claim.

-Good medical negligence solicitors will usually offer a free initial consultation.
+Good medical lawyers will usually offer a free initial consultation.
 They use this time to:

 - Listen to your story